 Under Log File, click Select Fields to choose the information you want to log.

-Make sure to match the screenshot below because the plugin will look for these fields.
+Make sure to match the following screenshot because the plugin will look for these fields:

-If using the IIS-NXLOG-Extended configuration provided by AlienVault (See "Configure NXLog" below for more information), you also need to
+If using the IIS-NXLOG-Extended configuration provided by AT&T Cybersecurity (See "Configure NXLog" below for more information), you also need to complete these steps:

 - Select Bytes Sent (sc-bytes), Bytes Received (cs-bytes), and Host (cs-host).

-- Add the x-forwarded-for field.
-Click Add Field and fill in the information as shown.
+- Add the x-forwarded-for field, and then click Add Field and fill in the information as shown:

 - Click Apply.